 Investments

-As an independent advisor, Rena Noe and PathKeeper Financial can choose investments products from a wide range of sponsor companies.
-This is very advantageous for clients because investment choices are made specifically tailored to an individual or family's needs and goals.
-Investment allocation strategies can include mutual funds, exchange traded funds (ETF) and/or individual stocks.
+As independent advisors, the advisors at PathKeeper Financial can choose investment products from a wide range of sponsor companies.
+This means we specifically tailor our investment recommendations to an individual or family's needs and goals.
+Strategies can include mutual funds, exchange traded funds (ETFs), individual stocks and annuities.

 What is a stock?

-Stocks are also referred to as "shares" or "equity" and represent ownership in a company by an investor.
+Stocks, also known as shares or equity, represent ownership in a company by an investor.
 When an investor buys stock in a company, they are claiming part of the company's assets and earnings.
 There are two main types of stock: common stock and preferred stock.
-Common stock owners usually have a right to vote in shareholders' meetings and also receive dividends.
-Preferred stock owners generally do not have voting rights but they have a higher claim on assets and earnings than common stockholders in the event of bankruptcy.
+Common stock owners usually have a right to vote in shareholders' meetings and receive dividends.
+Preferred stock owners generally do not have voting rights; they can receive dividends and have a higher claim than common stockholders on assets and earnings in the event of bankruptcy.

 Stock and mutual fund investing involves risk, including possible loss of principal.
 An investment in ETFs involves additional risks such as not diversified, price volatility, competitive industry pressure, international political and economic developments, possible trading halts, and index tracking errors.